HollowMan6/02239-Data-Security/Report-access-control.md

 }
 ```

-With this implementation, the user's SQL database will no longer contain have the following structure:
+Finally,  the user's SQL database will no longer contain ACL permissions, rather the username, role and password hashes as shown in the following structure:

 | **username** | **role**                        | **password_hash** |
 | ------------ | ------------------------------- | ----------------- |